bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Checks if a string is an anagram of another string (case-insensitive, ignores spaces, punctuation and special characters).
+### Checks if a string is an anagram of another string (case-insensitive, ignores spaces, punctuation and special characters)

 -   Use `str.isalnum()` to filter out non-alphanumeric characters, `str.lower()` to transform each character to lowercase.
 -   Use `collections.Counter` to count the resulting characters for each string and compare the results.

 ```py
 from collections import Counter